happypandax/happypandax/README.md

 - requests (pip) >= 2.6.0

 # How to run/use
-*(I actually haven't tested this on other systems yet)*
+*(I haven't actually tested this on other systems yet)*

-Note: rename 'main.py' to 'main.pyw' if you want to hide the console.
+Note: rename 'main.py' to 'main.pyw' if you want to hide the console. *(Not guarenteed to work)*

+Refer to GUIDE.md for a step by step guide.

 1. Run main.py, add a series by clicking on the "Add series".
 Choose your series folder and edit the metadata, at last click done.
 2. Or you can populate the program with all series' from folder: